-Then, my object of study was seduction, which is a principle (Jean Baudrillard wrote that 'everything is seduction and nothing but seduction'), a phenomenon, a process and a practice.
-The most comprehensive, yet open definition, comes from Rex Butler, who, paraphrasing Baudrillard wrote that seduction is 'the getting of another to do what we want, not by force or coercion, but by an exercise of their own, though often mistaken or misguided, free will'.
-As you can see, the definition is complex, as seduction is something that applies to many fields of study, from criminology to marketing, from philosophy to popular psychology and, of course, psychoanalysis.
+LG Then, my object of study was seduction, which is a principle (Jean Baudrillard wrote 'everything is seduction and nothing but seduction'),8 a phenomenon, a process and a practice-that of Eros, of Casanova, of Valmont and the Marquise de Merteuil, of de Sade and many others.
+The most comprehensive yet open definition comes from Rex Butler, who, paraphrasing Baudrillard wrote that seduction is 'the getting of another to do what we want, not by force or coercion, but by an exercise of their own, though often mistaken or misguided, free will'.9 As you can see, the definition is complex, as seduction is something that applies to many fields of study, from criminology to marketing, from philosophy to popular psychology and, of course, psychoanalysis.
+Not to forget dance, the arts and love.